Porges/ways-to-play/src/games/pigeon-lottery/index.md

 standard in current usage (previous terms include <span lang="pt">p’u-pio</span>[@ACidadeMaisPitoresca]).
-In the USA it was at first referred to as “boc hop bu”[@NYTimes18870127] before picking up a variety of the other names mentioned above, but in Hawaiʻi it was referred to as “pakapio”.[@Pakapio]
+In the USA it was at first referred to as “boc hop bu”[@NYTimes18870127] before picking up a variety of the other names mentioned above, as well as “Bock Ka Pian”,[@WhatTheHeathenPlays] but in Hawaiʻi it was referred to as “pakapio”.[@Pakapio]

 While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they mark some set of characters out of the